itsgeorgema/spotify-mood-player/README.md

 **IMPORTANT:** This app is in Spotify Developer mode.
 Only whitelisted users can log in properly.

+**BIG UPDATES:** Migrated hosting service from Fly.io for backend to AWS Lambda.
+Migrated Fly.io-hosted MySQL database to PostgreSQL database on Supabase.
+Refactored classification algorithm to utilize OpenAI API to classify songs by mood based on lyrics and audio features instead of Naive Bayes-based scoring model with Sentiment Analysis.

 ## Features

 - **Advanced Mood Analysis**
-  - Multi-modal mood detection using lyrics, audio features, and sentiment analysis
+  - Multi-modal mood detection using few shot learning with a hand labeled dataset, song name, artist, lyrics, and audio features with OpenAI API
   - Support for 8 distinct moods: happy, sad, energetic, calm, mad, romantic, focused, and mysterious
-  - Naive Bayes classifier with a bag-of-words model for lyrics-based mood detection
-  - Audio feature analysis using Librosa (tempo, energy, brightness, zero-crossing rate)
+  - Audio feature extraction using Librosa (tempo, energy, brightness, zero-crossing rate)
-  - Sentiment analysis using NLTK's VADER and SIA

 - **Smart Music Processing**
   - Parallel processing of user's Spotify library using ThreadPoolExecutor